 One way to reach an agreement through a parenting plan is through family dispute resolution (FDR), otherwise known as mediation.
 This process allows the parents to reach an agreement and have their voices heard in a safe environment.
 If there are safety concerns then the family dispute resolution practitioner (FDRP) can arrange for the parents to be in separate rooms and the FDRP can go into between the rooms with the parents’ proposals.
 If an agreement is reached then a parenting plan can be entered into and preferably taken to their lawyers to obtain legal advice prior to signing.

-There are plenty of government funded family dispute resolution services, such as Relationships Australia, Catholic Care, Lifeworks and private services such as Step by Step Support for Separated Families (and other similar services).
+There are plenty of government funded family dispute resolution services, such as Relationships Australia.

 ARRANGEMENTS TO NEGOTIATE FOR YOUR CHILDREN